ibm-cloud-docs/hardware-firewall-shared/view_firewalls.md

 # Viewing your Various Firewalls
 {: #viewing-your-various-firewalls}

-You can identify the firewalls in use on an account and their associated VLANs, as well as identify unprotected VLANs and plan the deployment of a firewall solution.
+You can identify the Hardware Firewalls in use on an account and their associated VLANs, as well as identify unprotected VLANs and plan the deployment of a firewall solution.
+{: shortdesc}

 ## Firewall Overview by VLAN
 {: #firewall-overview-by-vlan}